Linda-Ikechukwu/Personal-Site/src/blog/posts/build-grid-layout-with-css-floats/build-grid-layout-with-css-floats.md

 From the demo gif above, we can see that both columns are of equal width.

 Let’s do some logical thinking here.
-We can see that the combined width of both columns is the width of the row minus the margin i.e ` 100% - horizontal-grid-margin ` .
-From this, it means that the individual width of each column is the total width of both columns divided by 2 i.e `(100% - horizontal-grid-margin) / 2` .
-But how do we define that in CSS?
+We can see that the combined width of both columns is the width of the row minus the margin i.e ` 100% - horizontal-grid-margin ` .This means that the individual width of each column is the total width of both columns divided by 2 i.e `(100% - horizontal-grid-margin) / 2` .But, how do we write that in CSS?

 Introducing the CSS `Calc()` function.
 The CSS calc function is used to perform simple calculations to determine CSS property values right in CSS.